Weekend in the Berkshires: 2-day itinerary (with or without the kids)

 Another great place to spend a summer afternoon is Jacobs Pillow Dance Festival in nearby Beckett.
 This is America’s longest-running international dance festival which brings together world’s leading dance companies to the Berkshires every summer.
 Take advantage of the free family-friendly Inside/Out outdoor performances on Wednesdays-Saturdays during the annual summer dance Festival.

 Start your day 2 with a visit to one of the area’s beautifully preserved house and gardens, such as The Mount, Edith Wharton’s estate (open daily from May to October, kids visit free).
 This National Historic Landmark features three acres of beautiful formal gardens designed by the author herself.
 It is also a cultural center devoted to preserving the legacy of Wharton’s work (Wharton was the first woman Pulitzer Prize winner for Fiction for her novel “Age of Innocence” .
-The Mount hosts a variety of musical, literary and theater events and exhibits throughout the year (update for 2016: “Shakespeare & Company’s” “Twelfth Night” is performing July 14-August 20 on Mount’s lawn).
+The Mount hosts a variety of musical, literary and theater events and exhibits throughout the year (update for 2019: “Shakespeare & Company’s” “Taming of the Shrew” is performing through August 17 on Mount’s lawn).

 The classical revival house, based on the principals outlined in Wharton’s book, “Decoration of Houses” was built in 1902, and served as the inspiration for some of her best work, including “House of Mirth” and “Ethan Frome”.